The causes of tics go way beyond genetics.

 A father from Massachussets wrote to us (edited for space):

 I was dismayed to learn that progress toward a realistic treatment or cure had not been made over the last thirty years.
 I refused to put my son on the drugs that my brother had taken himself off of due to negative side-effects.
 My son also showed mild signs of ADHD.
-Ritalin was not an option, as that could have aggravated his TS.
+Ritalin was not an option, as that could have aggravated his Tourette syndrome.
 My only hope was the abundance of success stories in Latitudes

 My wife and I noticed that tics worsened after ingestion of dairy products and corn chips (with no apparent reaction to blue corn.)
 Upon RAST blood testing, he was found to be allergic to milk, corn, oats, and certain fish.
 After restricting the offending allergens from his diet, we observed a 99% reduction in tics.
 The only tic remaining was a verbal murmur in the mornings and evenings.
 After putting a HEPA air purifier in the house, the verbal tics disappeared.
 We will have additional allergy testing to see if there is a connection there.